liefkeannabelle/task_tackler_frontend/process_docs/planning/full_frontend_planning.md

 Would need to happen after authentication has been added, but would like to see the set of tasks that the user already has

 - Need to completely rework the session start screen

+Done:
+- Authentication
+- Task bank visible
+- Got deleteList working

+Right now:
+- Need to make lists only visible when you are the owner
+- Remove need to give username for delete (prob same process as for add)